LSPosed/LSPosed/README.md

 - resources hooking is not supported yet
 - may not be compatible with all ART devices
 - only a few Xposed modules has been tested for working
+- file access services are not implemented yet, now simply use magiskpolicy to enable needed SELinux policies

 ## Build